(589683) 2010 RF43

-' (provisional designation ') is a large trans-Neptunian object orbiting in the scattered disc in the outermost regions of the Solar System.
+' is a large trans-Neptunian object orbiting in the scattered disc in the outermost regions of the Solar System.
 The object was discovered on 9 September 2010, by American astronomers David Rabinowitz, Megan Schwamb and Suzanne Tourtellotte at ESO's La Silla Observatory in northern Chile.

 has not yet been imaged by high-resolution telescopes, so it has no known moons.
 The Hubble Space Telescope is planned to image in 2026, which should determine if it has significantly sized moons.

 Orbit and classification

 orbits the Sun at a distance of 37.5–61.9 AU once every 350 years and 4 months (127,948 days; semi-major axis of 49.7 AU).
 Its orbit has an eccentricity of 0.25 and an inclination of 31° with respect to the ecliptic.
 The body's observation arc begins with a precovery observation taken at Siding Spring Observatory in August 1976.

 Due to its relatively high eccentricity and inclination, it is an object of the scattered disc rather than one of the regular Kuiper belt.
-Its perihelion of 37.5 AU is also too low to make it a detached object, which typically stay above 40 AU and never come close to the orbit of Neptune.
+However its perihelion of 37.5 AU is too low to make it a detached object, which typically stay above 40 AU and never come close to the orbit of Neptune.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 20 September 2021, receiving the number in the minor planet catalog (M.P.C.
 135075).
-As of 2025, it has not been named.
+As of January 2026, it has not been named.

 Physical characteristics

 Diameter and albedo

-Johnston's Archive estimates a mean diameter of approximately 637 km.
-This number has changed as the reported albedo has changed.
+Johnston's Archive estimates a mean diameter of 656 km.
+Mike Brown estimates a diameter of 611 km.
+However, Mike Brown's estimate uses the outdated H of 4.2, not the newer 3.8.

 Rotation period

-As of 2020, no rotational lightcurve of this object has been obtained from photometric observations.
+As of 2026, no rotational lightcurve of this object has been obtained from photometric observations.
 The object's rotation period, pole and shape remain unknown.
+In 2013, Benecchi and colleagues put an upper bound of 0.08 mag on its lightcurve amplitude.

+Spectra and surface

+has color indices of: g′−r′ 0.80 ± 0.03, g′−i′ 1.21 ± 0.04, and r′−i′ 0.41 ± 0.03.
+Its albedo has not been measured, but it has been estimated to be 0.10, and 0.124.